joley-gh/vtk-rs/README.md

 [pyvista](https://docs.pyvista.org/) although such functionality could be added in the future within the scope of additional crates.

-## ❗ Note ❗
-This crate will be reworked using [vtkWrap](https://docs.vtk.org/en/latest/advanced/WrappingTools.html) in order to automate much of the process of generating the bindings.
-In its current state, the crate will probably remain unusable for now.

 ## Testing

 GitHub Actions CI runs on push and pull requests: